apigee/ansible-opdk-accelerator/configure-ssh-login/README.md

 # Configure SSH Login

 This `configure-ssh-user.yml` playbook configures a user for access over SSH.
-This playbook will configure the `root` user so that SSH will permit the `root` user to login.
+This playbook can configure the `root` user so that SSH will permit the `root` user to login.

 # Usage Instructions